 A woman of many talents, Dean Black has taught biology, English, history, and math, and assisted in the Technology Department.
 In 2010, she established the Academic Support Program at SAS.
 Prior to coming to SAS, she taught and coached at TMI - The Episcopal School of Texas, and at Oak Hill School and Montgomery Bell Academy in Nashville.
 A member of the University of the South's Athletic Hall of Fame, Coach Black was a three-time member of the All-SCAC tennis and took 4th place in the 1990 NCAA Division III Women's Tennis Championships in the team competition.
 In 2008, she coached the SAS girls' team to the State Championship and was named TSSAA Girls' Tennis Coach of the Year.
 Dean Black chairs the Internal Administrative Team and the Staffing Committee and is vice-chair of the Administrative Team and Retention Committee.

 Lesley Cole joined SAS as Director of Advancement in 2018.
 She has an extensive background in the non-profit and corporate sectors.
 As Director of Development for Oglethorpe University, she helped to set the strategic direction for the Development and Alumni Relations department.
 During her tenure, Oglethorpe successfully concluded major campaigns of $50 million and $20 million.
 In her previous position as Director of the Annual Fund at Oglethorpe, Lesley managed multiple record-setting Annual Funds.
 Before joining Oglethorpe, she served as Lakeview Academy's Director of Development and managed domestic and international projects for National Data Corporation.
 Lesley is a member of the Rotary Club of Monteagle-Sewanee and serves on the District III Cabinet for CASE, the global non-profit association serving advancement professionals.
-She enjoys travel and hiking and is currently working on her first novel.
+She enjoys travel, hiking and is currently working on her first novel.